AnalyticsEnthusiast/playfair-cipher/README.md

 <br>

-<p>In order to decrypt the above process is reversed to reveal the original plaintext message. </p>
+<p>In order to decrypt, the above process is reversed to reveal the original plaintext message. </p>